-Looking around at the world, it boggles the mind how someone can be so blind.
-How can they abuse children?
+Looking around it sure boggles the mind how someone can be so blind.
+How can people abuse children?
 How can they be so cold and indifferent to a human life?
 How can they not see?

-Some time ago, in the old city of Jerusalem, Jesus and his disciples encountered a man born blind.
-Except for one other miracle, this miracle Jesus would perform was given more documentation than any other miracle in the entire New Testament.
+In the old city of Jerusalem, Jesus and his disciples encountered a man born blind.
+Except for one other miracle, this miracle Jesus would perform was given more testament than any other miracle in the entire New Covenant.
 This was an important event in history!

 This wasn’t the first time Jesus healed blindness, but it was the first time to heal a man “born” blind, the key word being born blind.
 And this was one such miracle which the Rabbis taught only the Messiah could perform.
 The Apostle John gives us pertinent details of that event as we witness Jesus taking special care in healing this man’s physical blindness and, after the Pharisees barred the man from worshiping in the synagogue, Jesus returned to heal his spiritual blindness (John 9:1-41).
 Jesus’ greater message is in proclaiming His Messiahship –